 Cancerous tumors develop when genetic mutations cause healthy cells to rapidly divide and multiply, accumulating into malignant masses.
 What exactly causes these DNA mutations is unknown, but some theories suggest that they may be inherited in the BRCA1 or BRCA2 gene.
 Another possibility is that gene mutations could potentially be acquired following certain radiation or chemical exposure.

 - Having a first-degree relative (a mother, daughter or sister) with ovarian cancer

 - Taking estrogen-only hormone replacement therapy (HRT) after menopause

 To diagnose ovarian cancer, a physician will typically perform a pelvic exam and order imaging tests – such as a transvaginal ultrasound or CT scan – of the patient’s abdomen and pelvis.
 A blood test is also commonly run because it can detect protein CA-125, which is normally present on the surface of ovarian cancer cells.
 If any of these tests suggest cancer may be present, a biopsy will be performed to obtain tissue samples so that a pathologist can make a conclusive diagnosis.

 Stages of ovarian cancer

 During the diagnostic process, ovarian cancer is staged by evaluating aspects of the tumor such as its size, the extent of its spread and whether lymph nodes have been affected.
-Identifying a cancer’s stage is especially helpful in developing an effective treatment plan.
+Identifying the stage is especially helpful in developing an effective ovarian cancer treatment plan.

 At stage 1, ovarian cancer is generally confined to one or both ovaries.
 This stage can be broken down into sub-stages: 1A (the cancer is in just one ovary), 1B (the cancer is in both ovaries) or 1C (the cancer is present on the outer surface of the ovary/ovaries, the tumor has ruptured or cancer cells have entered the abdominal fluid).